-At UC San Diego’s Division of family medicine we believe strongly that research is most useful when it addresses current clinical questions, helps direct resources to those who would benefit the most, and critically evaluates the benefits as well as possible costs of intervention.
+At UC San Diego’s Department of Family Medicine, we believe strongly that research is most useful when it addresses current clinical questions, helps direct resources to those who would benefit the most, and critically evaluates the benefits as well as possible costs of intervention.
 Therefore our efforts for the last decade have been not only on rigorous randomized controlled trials, but also on quality improvement projects that can be implemented and continued in practice independent of outside research funding.
 We assess the true impact of our educational efforts, examine how best to integrate research findings into our clinics and practices, and critically examine how our care best results in optimal outcomes.

 our delivery of health care.

 Four Areas of Focus:

 - Improving Clinical Care